Sampling (music): Legal and ethical issues

 To legally use a sample, an artist must acquire legal permission from the copyright holder, a potentially lengthy and complex process known as clearance.
 Sampling without permission can breach the copyright of the original sound recording, of the composition and lyrics, and of the performances, such as a rhythm or guitar riff.
 The moral rights of the original artist may also be breached if they are not credited or object to the sampling.
 In some cases, sampling is protected under American fair use laws, which grant "limited use of copyrighted material without permission from the rights holder".
+Deborah Mannis-Gardner of DMG Clearances, referring to the use of "Somebody That I Used to Know" in the Doechii song "Anxiety", said that the original recording was sampled, requiring consent from the masters rights holders rather than just the holders of publishing rights.

+The American musician Richard Lewis Spencer, who owned the copyright for the widely sampled Amen break, never received royalties for its use as the statute of limitations for copyright infringement had passed by the time he learnt of the situation.
+The journalist Simon Reynolds likened it to "the man who goes to the sperm bank and unknowingly sires hundreds of children".
+Clyde Stubblefield, the performer of the widely sampled drum break from "Funky Drummer", also received no royalties.
 The owner of sampled material may not always be traceable, and such knowledge is commonly mislaid through corporate mergers, closures and buyouts.
-For example, the 2000 Daft Punk track "One More Time" contains a sample of the 1979 disco song "More Spell on You" by Eddie Johns.
-An attorney estimated that Johns, who could not be located by the publishing company, was owed a "six-to-seven-figure sum" based on streams alone as of 2021.

-The American musician Richard Lewis Spencer, who owned the copyright for the widely sampled Amen break, never received royalties for its use.
-He condemned the sampling as plagiarism, but later said it was flattering.
-The journalist Simon Reynolds likened the situation to "the man who goes to the sperm bank and unknowingly sires hundreds of children".

 DJ Shadow said that artists tended to either see sampling as a mark of respect and a means to introduce their music to new audiences, or to be protective of their legacy and see no benefit.
-He described the difficulty of arranging compensation for each artist sampled in a work, and gave the example of one artist demanding 75% of the rights and another 70%, a mathematical impossibility.
-He instead advocated for a process of clearing samples on a musicological basis, by identifying how much of a composition a sampled component comprises.
+He described the difficulty of arranging compensation for each artist sampled in a work, and gave the example of two artists both demanding more than 50%, a mathematical impossibility.
+He instead advocated for a process of clearing samples on a musicological basis, by identifying how much of the composition the sample comprises.

-According to Fact, early hip hop sampling was governed by "unspoken" rules forbidding the sampling of recent records, reissues, other hip hop records, or from non-vinyl sources, among other restrictions.
-These rules were relaxed as younger producers took over and the practice became ubiquitous.
+According to Fact, early hip-hop sampling was governed by "unspoken" rules forbidding the sampling of recent records, reissues, other hip-hop records or non-vinyl sources, among other restrictions.
+These rules were relaxed as younger producers took over and sampling became ubiquitous.
 In 2017, DJ Shadow said that he felt that "music has never been worth less as a commodity, and yet sampling has never been more risky".

-Sampling can help popularize the sampled work; for example, the Desiigner track "Panda" (2015) topped the Billboard Hot 100 after West sampled it on "Father Stretch My Hands, Pt.
+Sampling can help popularize the sampled work.
+For example, the Desiigner track "Panda" (2015) reached number one on the Billboard Hot 100 after Kanye West sampled it on "Father Stretch My Hands, Pt.
 2" (2016).
 Some record labels and other music licensing companies have simplified their clearance processes by "pre-clearing" their records.
 For example, the Los Angeles record label Now-Again Records has cleared songs produced for West and Pusha T in a matter of hours.